steqeq/0000/docs/understand/file_reorg.md

 rocm-\<ver\>, where \<ver\> = \<x.y.z\>

-x.y.z denote:
+x.y.z denote: MAJOR.MINOR.PATCH

-x: MAJOR - increment when implementing major changes which are not backward compatible.

-y: MINOR - increment when implementing minor changes which add functionality but are still backward compatible.

 z: PATCH - increment when implementing backward compatible bug fixes.

+y: MINOR - increment when implementing minor changes that add functionality but are still backward compatible.

+x: MAJOR - increment when implementing major changes that are not backward compatible.